-InstallDir/artix/Version/etc
+InstallDir/cxx_java/etc

-• See the Things to Consider when Developing Artix Applications chapter, in the Developing Artix Applications in Java guide.
+• See the Things to Consider when Developing Artix Applications chapter, in the Developing Artix Applications with JAX-RPC.

 Deploying to JBoss

 This section gives an overview of how to deploy the Artix J2EE Connector to JBoss and points you to a demo that walks you through deployment and shows you a running application.
 It also provides you with an example of a JBoss-specific Artix J2EE Connector deployment descriptor file.